rochus-keller/Luon/Readme.md

 - [x] Implement semantic validator
 - [x] Implement a LuaJIT backend based on LjTools
 - [x] Implement an IDE similar to the Oberon+ IDE
-- [ ] Migrate the Smalltalk-80 VM to Luon as a proof-of-concept and to optimize the language
+- [x] Document the language (specification is available)
-- [ ] Document the language
+- [ ] Migrate the Smalltalk-80 VM to Luon as a proof-of-concept and to optimize the language (WIP)

 #### Status on October 14, 2024